RFABC Awards

 • Membership Status: The facility must be a member in good standing with the RFABC.

-(accepting on behalf of the City of New Westminster, Mark Uvacik)
+(accepting on behalf of the City of Abbotsford, Joe Mante)

 Recipients